ericsonga/APCSAReview/_sources/ArrayBasics/horseBarnB.rst

 How to solve this problem
 ===========================

-To consolidate the Horses in the array, we will first need to loop through the array "spaces," looking for non-null elements (spaces with a Horse object), to add to a temporary array.
+One way to solve this problem is to create a temporary array the same size as ``spaces`` and then loop through the current ``spaces`` array and if the current element isn't null copy it to the temporary array.

 .. mchoicemf:: frhbb_1
+   :answer_a: for
-   :answer_a: for or for each
+   :answer_b: for each
-   :answer_b: while
+   :answer_c: while
    :correct: a
-   :feedback_a: Use a for loop when you know how many times a loop needs to execute.
-Use a for each if you want to loop through all the elements in a collection.
+   :feedback_a: Use a for loop when you know how many times a loop needs to execute and need the index.
+   :feedback_b: Use a for each if you want to loop through all the elements in a collection and don't need an index.
-   :feedback_b: Use a while loop when you don't know how many times a loop needs to execute.
+   :feedback_c: Use a while loop when you don't know how many times a loop needs to execute.

    Which loop should you use to solve this problem?

-While we are looping through the "spaces" array, we need to check for non-null positions.
+While we are looping through the ``spaces`` array, we need to check for non-null positions.

 .. mchoicemf:: frhbb_2
    :answer_a: if (spaces.get(index) != null)